Carlyn (Carl) Hartley Elliott

 In 1985 he married Meredith Kopper and together they traveled the world.

-A memorial service will be held at Woodmar United Methodist Church at 10:00 a.m. on Saturday, April 9, 2022, with visitation at 9:30 a.m.
-Graveside services were held with the family in Columbus, Indiana.
+A memorial service will be held at Woodmar United Methodist Church at 10:00 a.m. on Saturday, April 9, 2022, with visitation at 9:30 a.m..
+Graveside services were held with the family in Columbus, IN.

 In lieu of flowers, donations may be made to Woodmar United Methodist Church in Hammond, Indiana. www.fagenmiller.com